 John’s left arm did not experience pain so much as a strange sort of absence and the sound of a “pop” from inside the arm.
 The ball, meanwhile, “blooped” to the plate, coming in well out of the strike zone.
 John got the ball back from his catcher, wondering what was going on.
 He tested his arm, and it felt fine, moving freely without pain.
 So he set himself again, checked his runners, and delivered another sinker.
 And the same thing happened: dead arm, bloop pitch, but this time with a “thump” sound (or feeling) in his forearm, as if two hard objects were bumping into each other.
 John still felt no pain, but he also knew he could no longer pitch.
 “You’d better get somebody in there,” he told his manager, Walt Alston, when he came to the mound.
 “I’ve hurt my arm.”
 The Dodgers went on to lose the game, 5-4, and John went to the trainer’s room with little idea of what lay in store for him.

 It took some time for the seriousness of John’s injury to become clear.
 Like many pitchers, John had had trouble with his arm and shoulder before, and he had recovered from it.
-Besides the bone chip surgery in 1972, he had separated his shoulder while with the White Sox in 1968 in an on-field incident involving Dick McAuliffe of the Detroit Tigers.
+Besides the bone chip surgery in 1972, he had separated his shoulder in 1968 in the fight with McAuliffe.

 It was while John was waiting for signs of recovery to his arm that the rumors began to spread.
 Stories had appeared in the media before his start against Montreal about John’s frustration with Yogi Berra.
 Now, after the injury, stories circulated that the cause of the injury—the reason that John had strained his arm —was that the pitcher had been trying to prove Yogi Berra wrong by throwing too hard.
 “That was a really ignorant statement,” John later said.
 “No one who really knows me could have dreamed up that tale. … Any experienced pitcher knows that you have to pitch within your own capabilities and that overmatching is just a quick route to the showers.”
 Dr. Jobe agreed with John on this.
 An injury like John’s in 1974, he said, was a result of long-term stress on the arm.
 “We call it the Overuse Syndrome,” Jobe said.
 “If a person throws very hard for a long period of time, the body responds with an inflammatory reaction.
 This can cause a scar, calcification, degeneration, and rupture of the ligaments.
 [And] the difference between throwing a ball hard enough to get a major-league hitter out and hurting the arm is infinitesimal.”
 Jobe knew whereof he spoke.
 He had started working for the Dodgers in 1964, the same year that Sandy Koufax began to develop his own elbow trouble.
 And he had been with the team in 1966 to see Koufax finally succumb to the devastating pain.